-The Directors of Bella Casa Fashion & Retail Limited (Formerly known as Gupta Fabtex Private Limited) have pleasure in submitting their 20th Annual Report together with the Audited Statements of Accounts for the year ended 31st March, 2016.
+The Directors of Bella Casa Fashion & Retail Limited have the pleasure of presenting their 26th Annual Report on the business and operations of the Company together with the Audited Financial Statements for the year ended 31st March, 2022.

 1. FINANCIAL RESULTS

 The audited financial results of the Company for the year ended 31st March, 2022 are summarized below:

 |Earning Before Finance Cost, Depreciation & Amortization and Tax (EBIDTA)||2173.61||1171.25|

 |Less: Finance Cost||467.36||322.67|

 |Total Comprehensive Income for the period after Tax||1,123.89||552.21|

 |Earnings per equity share: (Face value per Equity Share of|